Coops

 Size

-The Run Chicken door comes in one size.
-The door measures 9.4” x 1.6” x 13.8” (L x W x H).
+The Run-Chicken T50 and Eternal model are the same size and measure 9.4” x 1.6” x 13.8” (L x W x H).
 The door opening itself measures 8″ x 10″, and that is the hole size that’s required to install the door.

 run-chicken